SadilKhan/COVID-19-Analysis/README.md

 Use this link

-Click [Here](https://sadilkhan.github.io/COVID-19-Analysis/corona_country.html) to see the rendered version of the map
+Click [Here](https://sadilkhan.github.io/COVID-19-Analysis/corona_country.html) to see the rendered version of the world map

 # Forecasting